lawrennd/snippets/_ml/includes/matrix-factorization.md

         gV.loc[film] += 2*diff*U.loc[user]
     return obj, gU, gV}

-Now we can write our simple optimisation route.
-This allows us to observe the objective function as the optimization proceeds.
+\notes{Now we can write our simple optimisation route.
+This allows us to observe the objective function as the optimization proceeds.}

 \code{import sys
 iterations = 100